I was reminded last week of how a simple change in perspective has the power to change everything.

 So, let’s think about how this might apply:

-Here are some example situations and lens-swaps that I’ve come across with clients that perhaps you might be able to adapt to your situation.
+Here are some example situations and lens-swaps that I’ve come across with clients that you could adapt to your situation.

 Arguments: ”I’m right” vs ”What if I’m missing something?”